“Thank you Mother Nature.” (Our original introduction)

-Yes, with the excellent label Sure Thing, which privileges the quality over the quantity and which is first and foremost a notorious podcast of our scene.
+Yes, with the excellent label Sure Thing, which privileges quality over quantity and which is first and foremost a notorious podcast of our scene.

-During the rest of her daily free time, she enjoys to take care of her numerous plants (her home is a jungle!).
+During the rest of her daily free time, she enjoys taking care of her numerous plants (her home is a jungle!).
 She dedicated “Bloom” to them, finding in the colours of nature the inspiration to hypnotise the listeners with enchanting sonorities.

-It is obvious for us that both her vegetal friends and the celebration of the women have been two important leitmotivs in Polygonia’s creative mind, which led to the production of – what we consider to be – her best release up to date, enhanced by Neel’s advanced work at the mastering.
+It is obvious to us that both her vegetal friends and the celebration of the women have been two important leitmotivs in Polygonia’s creative mind, which led to the production of – what we consider to be – her best release up-to-date, enhanced by Neel’s advanced work at the mastering.

 It’s not the first time that Polygonia plays around with the vocals, having for instance also brilliantly done it in “Whispering Leaves” from her resounding album “Leaves and Ghosts“.
 Artists such as Donato Dozzy with “Parola“, Klara with “The desert of dreams” and Polygonia have clearly understood how hypnotic the voice can be, when transposed as instruments among the other musical layers.
 It’s precisely such well-inspired and well-executed vocals, highlighted by the mastering of Enisslab studio, which transcend the genre and make the melodious tracks become masterpieces.

-Spring is the moment of the year when the nature awakens…
+Spring is the moment of the year when nature awakens…

 WRITING BY: VADIM UKHANOV AND CEDRIC FINKBEINER | 14 MARCH 2022